Drugs used for treating GVHD

 You can find out about the general side effects of monoclonal antibodies in the biological therapy section.
 You can find information about the side effects of individual biological therapy drugs in the cancer drugs section.

-Sirolimus is an immune suppressor drug that trials have shown can help to prevent GVHD.
-It may also be used to treat severe acute GVHD.
+Sirolimus (Rapamune) is a drug that trials have shown can help to prevent GVHD.
+Doctors may also use it to treat severe acute GVHD.
 It can also sometimes help to control chronic GVHD when steroids and ciclosporin are not working.
 You take it as tablets or a solution that you drink.
 You must not have grapefruit or grapefruit juice within an hour of taking sirolimus because it can interfere with how the drug works.
 Rapamune liquid contains soya oil.
 Patients allergic to peanut or soya must not take this medicine.
 You will have regular blood tests to check your liver and kidney function.

 - Low levels of platelets or red blood cells